nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * [AB3](https://github.com/nus-cs2103-AY2425S1/tp) for being the base of our project.
 * Libraries used: [JavaFX](https://openjfx.io/), [Jackson](https://github.com/FasterXML/jackson), [JUnit5](https://github.com/junit-team/junit5)
 * [imPoster](https://github.com/AY2021S2-CS2103T-T12-4/tp), a CS2103T senior group where we adapted our `MainWindow.fxml` code from.
+* [Stackoverflow post on Java password hashing](https://stackoverflow.com/a/2861125): We followed this post from Stackoverflow to guide us in the password hashing function in `PasswordManager.java`.

 --------------------------------------------------------------------------------------------------------------------